dat-alpaca/turnip-engine/README.md

 As the TurnipRHI system uses static polymorphism, the engine has to be recompiled with the correct arguments.
 Check the options listed [here](#installation) for more information.

+# Using
+Currently, there are no available examples nor documentation.
+The best you can do (which is highly discouraged) is to follow the `turnip-sandbox` project code source.
+The engine does not provide a single entry point to the user, so you must declare an instance of the engine, and a conscrete implementation of a `tur::View`.
+However, the View is designed to be as bare-bones as possible.
+It does not provide a renderer system nor scenes, albeit those are available to use.

+With all being said, I would highly advise against using the engine for the moment.
+I will provide code examples and (probably) a proper documentation in the future.

 # License

 This project is licensed under the [MPL-2.0 license](https://www.mozilla.org/en-US/MPL/2.0/) - see the [LICENSE](LICENSE) file for details.
 It is important to note that until [a certain commit](https://github.com/dat-alpaca/turnip-engine/commit/3e2776747c4ac76e5793da7dedc50eb300a1aa40), the project was licensed under the [MIT License](https://opensource.org/license/mit).